Exhibition: Now's Your Chance 2025

 Directives from the urban environment—both spatial and linguistic—shape the motion and structure of Mary Lum’s collages: Merge, turn, narrow, accelerate, descend, detour, exit, wait.

-In one page of an artist’s book on display, there is a series of hand-drawn circles stacked on top of one another, rendered in tempered shades of colored pencil.
+In one page of an artist’s book on display, there are a series of hand-drawn circles moving in a procession, rendered in tempered shades of colored pencil.
 These forms are bracketed off by an assortment of cut-out comic book graphics, collaged and colliding: partial views of a criss-crossing bridge or cell tower, extraterrestrial machinery, and cuts from a superhero’s back.
 Despite their comic splendor, these are reframed as unheroic pictures.
 Lum’s arrangements of material are pulled from mixed up sources and cities, rearticulated through chance studio procedures.
 Interpretation and meaning-making arrive belatedly.

 In another photograph in this exhibition, there is an illustration of a slender wrist, adorned with a golden bracelet and red-painted fingernails.
 Below it, anchored in a cautionary yellow strip, are the words NOW’S YOUR CHANCE.
 This is, in some ways, a found image—or rather, the ‘original’ printed source, reproduced and enlarged by a camera, was itself found.
 Erica Baum extracted this blow-in from her ever-expanding archive of mid-century craft and sewing magazines, which were originally manufactured to seduce the at-home-hobbyist with tutorials mobilizing the commodities at their disposal.
 Lesson plans in everything from cooking to crocheting, embroidering, knitting, stitching, sewing.
 DIY galore with just enough to educate, propagate desire, and sell.